NadaAlawadhi1/My-Pharmcy/README.md

-🚧 Project Status — Actively in Development
+🚀 My E-Commerce Flutter App — Actively in Development

-This application is in active development.
-It is designed to be a scalable, production-ready E-Commerce app built with Flutter (Clean Architecture + GetX) and connected to a PHP + MySQL backend with Firebase integrations.
+This is a scalable, production-ready E-Commerce application built with Flutter (Clean Architecture + GetX) and connected to a PHP + MySQL backend with Firebase integrations.

-The frontend is fully structured and functional, and the backend is being developed in a separate environment and integrated step-by-step.
+The frontend is fully structured and functional, while the backend is being developed separately and integrated step by step.

 ✅ Completed Features
 🔐 Authentication System